 Will I have to queue to get on to the site?

-We're expecting some slight delays to enter the site as we're having to limit the number of users disposing of their recycling and waste at any time.
+We're expecting some busier periods during the weekends and warmer weather, especially as we're still having to limit the number of users disposing of their recycling and waste at any time.
 This is to ensure that we're following the government guidelines on social distancing, and to ensure that users and employees keep a safe distance of two metres where possible.
 This will help to reduce traffic to Community Recycling Centres.
 We're updating our webpages and social media channels constantly so please check before you go.
 Please be patient as we're working as hard as we can.

 Will vans and trailers be allowed to use the site?